My Vintage Boots Fell Apart

 The boots were shipped promptly and arrived within a couple of weeks, the customer then contacted me to tell me she was thrilled with the condition of the boots, she left positive feedback and all was well, happy customer and happy seller, however, a couple of days after I received another message from the same customer who was completely devastated and in panic... the gorgeous boots were trashed.
 The photos she provided were proof of the fact, and here is her story:

-I completely understood the situation and gave her two options, one to send the boots back, or to contact a cobbler to have the soles re-glued.
+I completely understood the situation and gave her two options, one to send the boots back, and the other to contact a cobbler to have the soles re-glued.

 The customer loved the boots so much that she was open to search for a local cobbler, after a few days she did find a cobbler and had the soles re-glued, we came to an agreement that was satisfactory to both of us and the issue was resolved.